Sustainable Management of Forests – Low Impact Silvicultural Systems

 You must also keep a record of the time inputs and visits for the planning and management of low impact silvicultural system areas.

-You must submit your evidence to your local Forestry Commission Scotland office between 1 December and 31 January.
+You must submit your evidence to your local Scottish Forestry office between 1 December and 31 January.
 If we do not receive your evidence within this period we will not be able to pay your claim.

 - Long-term Forest Plan technical guidance